oasc/accessing-data-mim-0/README.md

 # accessing-data-mim-0
-This is the repository for the Accessing Data MIM
+This is the repository for the Accessing Data MIM.